Ria424/developers-animatesdk-docs/Filter_object/Filter14.md

 #### Description

-Property; a string that specifies the blur quality.
+Property; `string`; A string that specifies the blur quality.
 Acceptable values are "low", "medium", and "high" ("high" is similar to a Gaussian blur).
 This property is defined for Filter objects with a value of "bevelFilter", "blurFilter", "dropShadowFilter", "glowFilter", "gradientGlowFilter", or "gradientBevelFilter" for the [Filter.name](../Filter_object/Filter13.md) property.

 #### Example